 Suppose you’re given two arbitrary points A and B in the Cartesian plane and you want to find the distance between them.

-First, construct the vertical and horizontal line segments passing through each of the given points such that they meet at 90 degree angle.
+First, construct the vertical and horizontal line segments passing through each of the given points such that they meet at the 90-degree angle.

 Next, connect points A and B to reveal a right triangle.

 Find the legs of the right triangle by subtracting the x-values and the y-values accordingly.

 The distance between the points A and B is just the hypotenuse of the right triangle.

 Note: Hypotenuse is always the side opposite the 90-degree angle.